-Is narrative counseling all about writing?
+Is narrative grief counseling all about writing?

-Why $250 per session?
+Why do you charge $250 or more per session?

 Why is your specialty death-grief?
 Sounds kind of morbid?